 - ECI 587 (fall): Machine Learning in Education will introduce students to applications of Machine Learning in educational settings.
 Students will learn to conceptualize educational problems, build and evaluate models, and work with a wide range of algorithms and methods (e.g. decision trees and clustering) to address those problems.

 - ECI 588 (spring): Text Mining in Education provides students with an introduction to text mining concepts, applications in educational contexts, and applied experience with widely adopted tools and techniques.
 Students will learn to analyze a large collection (or corpus) of documents using methods such as tf-idf analysis, sentiment lexicons, topic modeling and classification.

-- ECI 589 (summer 10-week term): Analyzing Learning Networks will introduce students to social network theory and how network analysis can be applied in online and blended learning environments.
+- ECI 589 (spring): Analyzing Learning Networks will introduce students to social network theory and how network analysis can be applied in online and blended learning environments.
 Students will learn to calculate network statistics, visualize network properties and use modeling to discover underlying structures and factors impacting their development.